im-knots/ltsm-music-generation/README.md

 # LTSM Music Generation

+PLEASE NOTE THIS IS A WORK IN PROGRESS.
+I HAVENT FIGURED OUT HOW TO TUNE THE MODEL FULLY YET :D

 This project consists of three Python scripts that work together to process audio files, train a model using the processed data, and generate new songs based on the trained model.

 ## Scripts